HackerYou/HYFallBootcamp2014/4-Wordpress/Week 7/Day 5/2-deploying_wordpress.md

 ![](http://f.cl.ly/items/3q0t0s0I3k3j0L181C3U/exportDB.png)

 Some phpMyAdmin installs are a little different.
+You will encounter different interfaces for phpMyAdmin on different hosts.

 You may need to click **Custom - display all possible options** and then select **Save output to file** :

 ![](http://wes.io/UeOr/content)